50 things you absolutely have to do in Leeds before you die – how many have you done?

 42. Do a nose to tail, roots to shoots supper club

-The Greedy Pig do awesome pancakes and a wicked bacon sarnie, but these days we’re more obsessed with their alter-ego, The Swine That Dines – and if you haven’t tried it yet, you should add it to your bucket list.
+The Greedy Pig is no more, but in its place stands The Swine That Dines – and if you haven’t tried it yet, you should add it to your bucket list.
 They do nose to tail dining for the carnivores, using parts of the animal you’ve probably never tried, and roots to shoots menus for the veggies.

 43. Try the UK’s first ever virtual reality-powered game experience